 Diabetic Dining Tips

-- Request that the elder’s meal is prepared without butter, sugar or salt
+- Request that the senior’s meal is prepared without butter, sugar or salt

 - Avoid foods that are breaded or fried